npaisley/Bash-DFT-Tools/README.md

 ## sg16submit.sh
 Reads your gaussian input file (.com file) and sets `sbatch` arguments for you.
 This helps avoid mistakes and saves time when submitting multiple calculations.
 This is the only file required when submitting gaussian calculations as all other required files will be written by this script.
 The `-r` argument requests that calculations automatically be requeued upon reaching their wall-time.
 **NOTE:** This run script is intended to be used in the same folder as your gaussian input file.

-as the Gaussian 16 run script will be written if it is not found in the same folder as this submission script.
-When run for the first time a dialg will appear that asks you to input your email.
-This is required for calculations status update emails.
-Additionally, the wall time is passed on to the run script so that long running calulations can be automatically resubmitted and restarted.
-This currently only work with opt and freq calculations.
-It is currently disabled (even with the `-r` argument) for TD-DFT calulations as an error occurs with the employed method of restarting calulations and the calulations has to be started fresh.
-An email stating that the calculation ended with exit code 77 indicates that the calculation was resubmitted to SLURM successfully.
-An exit code of 66 indicates unsuccessful resubmission.
-All other exit codes are from the calculation itself.

 Run using:
  `./sg16submit-Mkx.x.x.sh -f <file.com> [-t <dd-hh:mm>] [-s <script>] [-r] [-h] [-T] [-E]`